 That’s because, under the Fair Housing Act, it is unlawful for a real estate agent to engage in any conduct that is discriminatory towards any of the protected classes.
 This means they can’t accommodate individual requests from the buyer.

-A buyer’s agent may not be able to answer any direct questions about the age, ethnic composition, or even safety of a neighborhood.
+A buyer’s agent may not answer any direct questions about the age, ethnic composition, or neighborhood safety.
 But they can point you in the right direction of information that will allow you to come to your conclusion.
 Whether an area is safe or not is a subjective decision.
 Your agent can suggest websites, and other sources get your information but cannot give their judgment.
 That’s up to the buyer to decide.
-If you wish to rule out specific properties and neighborhoods based on factors that are important to you, that’s your decision.
+If you wish to rule out specific properties and neighborhoods based on important factors, that’s your decision.

 The Fair Housing Act exists to ensure everyone has an equal chance at achieving homeownership on their terms.
-By doing your research into neighborhoods, you can choose a home that perfectly suits your needs and preferences.
+By researching neighborhoods, you can choose a home that perfectly suits your needs and preferences.